 The two most common forms of support for graduate students are graduate research assistantships (GRAs) and graduate teaching assistantships (GTAs).
 Graduate research assistantships are offered to support work conducted on research projects under the supervision of one or more faculty members.
 Graduate teaching assistantships under faculty supervision are offered to start students on a track to acquire teaching experience.
 GRAs and GTAs are offered competitively, subject to available funds and faculty, and are usually limited to students pursuing Ph.D. degrees.

 Assistantships are awarded for nine months and can be renewed each year subject to normal progress criteria.
-The maximum number of months a student can receive support is 48 months for Ph.D. students (and 24 months for M.S. students if funding is available).
+PhD students who enter the program will generally receive funding for up to 5 years contingent on satisfactory academic progress and work performance.
 Graduate support is competitive with other schools and other grad disciplines at OSU.
 A GRA/GTA includes a tuition waiver.
 Students are responsible for student fees.
 Students receiving .49 FTE GRA support are expected to work an average of 255 hours per quarter.

 Prospective students can apply for financial assistance at the same time they apply for admission, no later than January 15.